nhsconnect/gpconnect/pages/accessrecord_structured/accessrecord_structured_development_medicationrequest.md

   </tr>
 </table>

-The logical identifier of the MedicationRequest resource.
+The logical identifier of the `MedicationRequest` profile.

 ### meta.profile ###